Email Share

 For Students

 Students are responsible for fulfilling the masters or doctoral degree requirements of their respective departments, in addition to the requirements of the concentration.
-The students in the concentration are required to take three required core courses on an ordinal grading scale (7.5 credits total), in addition to research methods and biostatistics requirements of their respective departments.
+The students in the concentration must take three required core courses on an ordinal grading scale (7.5 credits total), in addition to the research methods and biostatistics requirements of their respective departments.

 Requirements for Obesity Epidemiology and Prevention Concentration